doriandrn/lodger-api/README.md

 # Lodger API

-Lodger is an attempt at building a Home-owners Association tool desveloped for Romania (for now).
+Lodger - An attempt at building a Home-owners Association tool developed for Romania (for now).
-It's offline-first and has a really intuitive UI & UX.

-[API experimental, reactiv, offline-first pentru administrarea asociațiilor de locatari.]

 Stack: RxDB, mobx (rxcollection-subscriber)